SoloPHP/Request-Handler/README.md

 ```

 **Benefits:**
-*   ✅ Automatic validation
+- Automatic validation
-*   ✅ Strict typing
+- Strict typing
-*   ✅ IDE Autocomplete
+- IDE Autocomplete
-*   ✅ No more "magic strings" for array keys
+- No more "magic strings" for array keys

 ---

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.